rails/rails/guides/source/active_support_core_extensions.md

 end
 ```

-TIP: Since +with_options+ forwards calls to its receiver they can be nested.
+TIP: Since `with_options` forwards calls to its receiver they can be nested.
 Each nesting level will merge inherited defaults in addition to their own.

-NOTE: Defined in +active_support/core_ext/object/with_options.rb+.
+NOTE: Defined in `active_support/core_ext/object/with_options.rb`.

 ### Instance Variables

 Active Support provides several methods to ease access to instance variables.

-#### +instance_variable_names+
+#### `instance_variable_names`

-Ruby 1.8 and 1.9 have a method called +instance_variables+ that returns the names of the defined instance variables.
+Ruby 1.8 and 1.9 have a method called `instance_variables` that returns the names of the defined instance variables.
 But they behave differently, in 1.8 it returns strings whereas in 1.9 it returns symbols.
-Active Support defines +instance_variable_names+ as a portable way to obtain them as strings:
+Active Support defines `instance_variable_names` as a portable way to obtain them as strings:

 ```ruby
 class C